bohessburg/SpiderLeagueClassifier/README.md

 ## Dataset

 [Yikes!
 Spiders!
 15 Species](https://www.kaggle.com/datasets/gpiosenka/yikes-spiders-15-species) from Kaggle. ~2,185 training images, 75 validation images, and 75 test images across 15 spider species.

+## To Do
+- expand dataset to include more species
+- create a UI to upload pictures for classification